 Discovering a new city is just as much about the food as it is culture, architecture, and attractions.
 I’m a strong believer that the best way to discover a new city is through its food and that is very true of Vancouver BC.
 Not surprisingly, food is everywhere in Vancouver!

 A food-centric Asian night market, an island farmer’s market, an entire street filled with International foods!
 Vancouver has it all.
 If you’re looking for the best food experiences Vancouver has to offer, this post will lay them all out for you.

-You might be wondering what type of food to be expecting to find in Vancouver.
-Canada is known for a lot of great food specialties, but Vancouver has a flavor of its own.
+You might be wondering what type of food you can expect to find in Vancouver.
+Canada is known for a lot of great food specialties – you’ll definitely find plenty of poutine in Vancouver – but Vancouver has a flavor all its own.

-Of course, you’ll definitely find plenty of poutine in Vancouver.
-We’ll tell you where to find the best of the best.
-You can also expect seafood, international cuisines of all kinds, especially Italian and Asian, plus all kinds of street food.
+You can also expect seafood and all kinds of street food.
 My favorite is Japadog (see below).

-In the guide below, we’ll show you where to find these great foods and what parts of town to hang out in to discover the best food.
+In this guide, we’ll show you where to find these great foods and what parts of town to hang out in to discover the best food.

 Top Vancouver Foodie Spots

 There are a lot of foodie hubs in Vancouver that you might want to gravitate toward.
 We like spending a little time in each area and trying whatever new goodies we come across.

 Note that these areas are spread around the whole region and are not reachable by walking.
 Some areas can be reached by public transportation.
 But it’s always best to have a car to explore the areas of Vancouver.